 This looks like the (far) eastern terminal in Houston

 The Terminal 1 is a hub for Star Alliance members ANA and United, with many other members having a presence at the airport.
 The check in area is well organized.
 I found the Thai Airways area, and was the only person in the Royal First Class line.
-I was provided a lounge invite, that had a map showing the various First Class Lounge options.
+Once there, I was provided a lounge invite, with a map showing the various First Class Lounge options.
 I was tempted to explore the United Global First lounge, but I opted for an ANA Suites lounge in Satellite 4, which was very close to my departure gate.

 The lounge was spacious, particularly since there were only a handful of other of guests when I visited.
 There are showers available, and a decent selection of food.
 In addition there is a made to order noodle bar.
 I was happy with the food options especially considering that a multi-course meal would be served on the upcoming flight.